MRC/DFID African Research Leader scheme 2020

 The African Research Institution

-The scheme is offered to candidates employed by eligible institutions based in sub-Saharan Africa, that provide a strong research environment.
+The scheme is offered to candidates employed by eligible institutions based in sub-Saharan Africa, with sufficient research capacity to manage and deliver research.
 This can include:

 - Higher education institutions based in sub-Saharan Africa: A university or institution based in an LMIC with degree awarding powers recognised by the government in which the organisation is based.
 This includes MRC Units at LSHTM in Uganda and the Gambia.